compensator-cgp/compensator-docs/docs/overview/04_staking.md

 ## Prerequisites

-### Before You Can Stake

-1. **COMP Token Ownership**: You must hold COMP in your wallet
+- **COMP Token Ownership**: You must hold COMP in your wallet
-2. **Active Delegation**: You must have delegated COMP to a delegate's Compensator instance
-3. **Connected Wallet**: Your Web3 wallet must be connected to the platform
+- **Connected Wallet**: Your Web3 wallet must be connected to the platform
-4. **Ethereum Network**: Ensure you're on the correct Ethereum network
+- **Ethereum Network**: Ensure you're on Ethereum Mainnet
+- **Active Proposal**: The proposal must be in an active voting state

 ## How to Stake

-### Step 1: Identify a Proposal
+### Step 1: Identify and Analyze a Proposal

-1. Navigate to the "Proposals" section on [Compensator.io](https://compensator.io)
+1. Navigate to the "Proposals" section on the platform
 2. Browse active governance proposals
-3. Review proposal details including:
+3. Review proposal details including description, voting status, timeline, and potential impact
-   - Proposal description and rationale
-   - Current voting status
-   - Timeline for voting
-   - Potential impact on the ecosystem

-### Step 2: Analyze the Proposal

-Before staking, thoroughly analyze:
-- **Proposal Content**: Understand what the proposal aims to achieve
-- **Potential Impact**: Consider how it affects the Compound ecosystem
-- **Your Position**: Determine whether you support or oppose the proposal
+4. Determine whether you support or oppose the proposal
-- **Delegate Alignment**: Check if your delegates share your position

-### Step 3: Choose Your Amount
+### Step 2: Choose Your Amount

 Consider these factors when deciding stake amount:
 - **Available COMP**: How much you can afford to stake